kiali/kiali/.github/troubleshooting.md

 The manual actions to do in case of a failure are:

 * Delete the $RELEASE_VERSION-main branch (if exists)
-* Revert the last commit in the $RELEASE_VERSION branch (if there is one made by kiali-bot on the same time around the pipeline run)

 * Delete the tags $RELEASE_VERSION and $RELEASE_VERSION-master (if exist)
 * Delete the PR generated (if exists)